 Who is your issue with?

 Since 2014, companies providing payday loans have come under even closer scrutiny – investigations have shown that not all payday lenders treat their customers fairly.
 All companies providing credit must be authorised by the Financial Conduct Authority (FCA), and any that have broken their rules may have breached your rights.
-If you think that you’re dealing with a lender who isn’t FCA accredited, you should contact the FCA immediately.
+If you think that you’re dealing with a lender who isn’t authorised by the FCA, you should contact the FCA immediately.

 Your rights demand that payday lenders clearly explain the details of the loan to you.
 If you feel that you were unable to make an informed decision regarding your payday loan, the lender may have acted unfairly.
 Likewise, payday lenders are required to make background checks to ensure that you can repay the loan.
 If you find yourself unable to pay off multiple payday loans, it is possible that a payday loan company may have lent irresponsibly.
 If you think you have been sold a loan you cannot afford to pay back, you should raise a complaint.
-Resolver can help you escalate your case to the Financial Ombudsman Service (FOS) – over 68% of payday loan complaints were upheld by the Ombudsman between April and June of 2017, which is more than for any other category of FOS complaint!
+Resolver can help you escalate your case to the Financial Ombudsman Service (FOS)!